siddhantgorte/chai-aur-react/React.md

 when you use the "npm create vite@latest" command then the script file is directly loaded by mentioning it in index.html The file name must be with .jsx extension

+The react component name must start with uppercase letter

 <> = This is called Fragment in react.
 It is basically a <div></div> tag

+inside render() you can write <MyApp /> or MyAPP() as it is a function

 {username} = Expression, Evaluated expression